-We have the old tax regime and the new tax regime and the taxpayer has the option to select each year the regime he wishes to opt for.
-It is important to note that in case the tax-filer opts for the new regime which provides for lower tax rates particularly beneficial for employees having taxable income below Rs.15 lakhs (1.5 million) per annum, he may not be eligible for several deductions/exemptions.
+We have the old tax regime (normal tax regime) and the new tax regime (concessional / default tax regime) wherein the taxpayer has the option to select each year the regime he wishes to opt for.
+It is important to note that in case the tax-filer opts for the new tax regime which provides for lower tax rates particularly beneficial for employees having taxable income below Rs.15 lakhs (1.5 million) per annum, he may not be eligible for several deductions/exemptions.
 As a result, it is necessary to make the computation under both the regimes and then decide the regime to be opted for.

-It is pertinent to note that the new tax regime has been made the default tax regime applicable to all the taxpayers from Financial Year 2023-24.
+Further, it is pertinent to note that the new tax regime has been made the default tax regime applicable to all the taxpayers from Financial Year 2023-24 onwards.